-On the sink next to me a stream of text messages are going off, one after another.
-I’ve spent the entire morning on the phone with doctors because we have another complicated, borderline emergency situation in which we need to be seen immediately, and I can’t get an appointment earlier than two weeks from now.
+I’ve spent the entire morning on the phone with doctors because we have a borderline emergency situation where we need to be seen immediately, and I can’t get an appointment earlier than two weeks from now.

-Now I’m getting texts non-stop, my house is completely destroyed, the laundry is piled up like the Himalayas, and here I am, crying in the shower because it’s the only five minutes of peace and quiet that I can get.
+As I listen to the flurry of texts from work… I try not to think about the fact that my house is completely destroyed.
+The laundry is piled up like Mt.
+Everest, and here I am, wasting time crying in the shower because it’s the only five minutes of peace and quiet that I can get.

 Or, so I thought.